4D3N Homestay

 3 nights homestay with local families, all meals from Day 1 dinner through Day 4 lunch, licensed H'mong guide, entrance fees, walking poles, and return transport to Sapa Town.
 Not included: travel insurance, tips, personal snacks and drinks.

-We pick you up at your hotel in Sapa Town at 8:30 AM on Day 1.
-The trek ends in Sapa Town on Day 4 at approximately 3:00–4:30 PM.
-Drop-off at Sapa Church or your hotel.
+We pick you up at your hotel in Sapa Town at 9:00 AM on Day 1.
+The trek ends back in Sapa Town on Day 4 at around 2:00 PM, with drop-off at your hotel — early enough to catch an onward bus to Hanoi the same day if you need one.

 Yes.
 We run fixed-departure group tours (max 12 people).
 Solo travelers join small groups of 4–8 people.
 If you prefer a private group, we can organize that too — message us on WhatsApp for private pricing.